 ITU-T SG17 looks forward to keeping continued collaboration with you on this topic.

-Annex A Draft Terms of Reference of the Correspondence Group on Trust (CG-Trust)
+Annex A Draft Terms of Reference of the Joint Correspondence Group on Trust (Joint-CG-Trust)

 1 Scope and objectives

+WTSA-24 in October 2024 approved WTSA-24 Action on COM4/2 (Trust) in draft proceedings of WTSA-24 as follows: WTSA-24 instructs ITU-T study groups, inter alia Study Groups 13, 17 and 20, to establish a coordination mechanism amongst the study groups in order to deliberate on the topic of "trust" (including trusted information) and "trustworthiness", and report to TSAG.

-The CG-Trust will deliberate on the topic of “trust” (including trusted information) and “trustworthiness”, to implement the action requested by WTSA-24.
+The Joint-CG-Trust will deliberate on the topic of “trust” (including trusted information) and “trustworthiness”, to implement the action requested by WTSA-24.
+In particular, this deliberation would include:

+– Explore the concept of trust in the context of telecom and ICTs.

+– Review existing standards and frameworks related to trust and trustworthiness.

+– Identify key components of a comprehensive trust framework.

+– Develop a basis for a unified definition of trust suitable for standard development organizations (SDOs).

+– Discuss the implementation and challenges of adopting trust standards in telecom and ICT sectors.

+– Provide insights into future directions and research opportunities in trust standardization.

 The objectives are to assist the associated Study Groups’ chairs in preparing a report to TSAG on the topic of trust.